OleksiiLevchenco/mvc-Transformer-sails-syetem/README.md

 Web application for a practice.
 It's made on the basis of Spring mvc and Hibernate frameworks.
 One to many relationship.
-Form hanling with validation.
+Form handling and validation.
-Image uploud.
+Image upload.